Nunthorpe Academy

+The school building also has facilities available for hire from 17:00 p.m. to 21:00 p.m.

 History

+The building was originally opened as Nunthorpe Secondary School in 1964.
+The school was opened next door to Nunthorpe Primary School, which was constructed in 1960.

-In September 2008 the school opened a sixth form, which shares its design with Outwood Normanby's sixth form building.
+In 2008, the school opened a sixth form, which shares its design with Outwood Normanby's sixth form building.

-Hermoine Jackson is the current head of Nunthorpe Sixth Form.
+Fiona Harrington is the current head of Nunthorpe Sixth Form.

-Nunthorpe School converted to Academy status on 1 October 2012.
+Nunthorpe School converted to Academy status on 1 October 2012.The aforementioned Nunthorpe Primary School would itself achieve academy status on 1 June 2014.